andreigloria/the-narrator-app/the-narrator-app/README.md

 ***Future Developments***
-- Add speech to text function
+- Add a speech to text function
-- Translation feature choose different languages
+- Add a translation feature so users can choose different languages

 <br/>

 ***Challenges***
-- Took a while selecting the idea
+- Took a while to choose an idea to work on
-- Finding most suitable API
+- Lost time in finding and choosing most suitable API
-- Installing package modules required
+- Errors installing package modules required

 <br/>